How Pet-Friendly is St. Augustine?

 Pet Lodging

-Dog Town USA is another pet hotel that is especially convenient if you are driving in from Jacksonville or points north.
-Located on US 1, about 10 miles north of Historic St. Augustine, Dog Town USA will pamper your pet with one-on-one playtime, swimming options, and even “fitness classes” on request.
+Dog Town USA is another pet hotel that is especially convenient if you're driving in from Jacksonville or points north.
+Located on US 1, about ten miles north of Historic Downtown St. Augustine, Dog Town USA will pamper your pet with one-on-one playtime, swimming options, and even "fitness classes" on request.

 Go to the Beach